-Functional programming has been in existence for the last six decades, but so far, it hasn’t ceased to overcome the general use of object oriented programming.
-With the explosive growth of machine learning and big data, functional programming has been growing in popularity because of the simplicity at which pure functions can be parallelized.
-Code for data analysis tasks and workflows are also easier to follow, test, and maintain using the functional paradigm lending towards its growing use in the future.
+Functional programming has existed for the last six decades, but so far, it hasn’t ceased to overcome the general use of object-oriented programming.
+With the explosive growth of machine learning and big data, functional programming has been gaining popularity because of the simplicity at which pure functions can be parallelized, which leaves more people wondering if functional programming the future again.
+Code for data analysis tasks and workflows are also easier to follow, test, and maintain using the functional paradigm, lending to its growing future use.

-Even object oriented programming languages like Java and Python have adopted enormous concepts from functional programming like built in map, filter, and reduce functionality.
-They also have the ability to declare pure in-line lambda functions and creation of first-class and higher-order functions to pass in functions as parameters.
+Even object-oriented programming languages like Java and Python have adopted enormous concepts from functional programming like built-in map, filter, and reduce functionality.
+They also can declare pure in-line lambda functions and creation of first-class and higher-order functions to pass in functions as parameters.

-Simply put, functional programming entails building pure functions for fixed variables and changing state through their responses.
-In contrast, other programming languages have the ability to change application state by mutating variable references from within a program.
-You can learn about more of the differences of functional programming vs object oriented program in this article.
+Simply put, functional programming entails building pure functions for fixed variables and changing states through their responses.
+In contrast, other programming languages can change the application state by mutating variable references from within a program.
+You can learn about more of the differences between functional programming and object-oriented programming in this article.

 Use of Pure Functions

 Pure functions repeatedly generate the same result and have no outside values influencing the end-result.
 Due to this feature of pure functions, algorithms created using functional programming are effortless to identify and correct errors.